002 | On Being An Essayist

 What boring times we do live in.

-A twisted, anti-life morality that it forced on the world through abuse, pillage, theft and destruction.
+It is a twisted, anti-life morality forced on the world through abuse, pillage, theft and destruction.

 All in the crusade of righteousness and being saved in the name of a human, no different than you.

 I appeared to have meandered away from the discussion on essays and being an essayist.
 Instead, writing the beginning of an inflammatory essay.
 There's irony.